 (vii) That in cases where a money judgment is entered against a party subject to sanctions under this subparagraph, order the offending party to pay interest at the rate provided by law for judgments for any period of pretrial delay attributable to the offending party’s conduct.”

-As you see, the Court has a myriad of options under two different Supreme Court Rules when it comes to sanctioning an individual for certain prohibited conduct.
+An Illinois divorce court has a myriad of options under two different Supreme Court Rules when it comes to sanctioning an individual for certain prohibited conduct.
 Ultimately, the judge’s primary goal is to reach an equitable conclusion to the case and abuse of process is not usually tolerated in a courtroom.
 It is therefore imperative that proper procedure is followed, and pro se litigants are required to be held to the same standard as attorneys.
 That is why it is important that you or your attorney know exactly what they are doing in order to ensure that no rules are violated, either intentionally or by mistake.

 Call my Chicago, Illinois Law Office today to learn more about whether you or your ex may be subject to sanctions in your Chicago, Illinois divorce.